HeidariSina/VHDL-Code-Sample/README.md

 ## Acknowledgements

-Thanks to everyone who has contributed to the development and refinement of this project.
+Special thanks to everyone who has contributed to the development and maintenance of this project.

 ---